Joe Tuan

 Progressive web apps (PWAs) vs native

-Not to start another holy war (we’ve already gone over it here) but PWAs vs Native is definitely an important consideration when building your mobile app.
+Not to start another holy war, but PWAs vs Native is definitely an important consideration when building your mobile app.
 It wouldn’t be fair to say one is better over the other, because both have their own use cases, but in terms of time and effort, PWAs take the cake because of the relative ease of development.

 However, it may not always be the best option especially if you’re looking for specific functionalities in iOS.
 This decision is usually taken at the discovery stage but in the end impacts development time and is therefore worth mentioning here.

-Still, if PWA is a go, the average time to develop an app using the corresponding tecnologies is at least 1.5x faster compared to native app development.
+Still, if PWA is a go, the average time to develop an app using the corresponding technologies is at least 1.5x faster compared to native app development.

 how long app development will take will depend on whether you're building a progressive or native web app